L.E.G.I.O.N.

-L.E.G.I.O.N. is a science fiction comic book created by Keith Giffen, Bill Mantlo and Todd McFarlane and published by DC Comics.
+L.E.G.I.O.N. is a science fiction comic book created by Keith Giffen, Bill Mantlo and Todd McFarlane and published by American company DC Comics.
 The principal subject of the comic book is a team of fictional extraterrestrial superheroes.
 The characters first appeared in Invasion! #1 (December 1988).
 The original series chronicled the formation and activity of an interplanetary police force whose mission was to act as a peace-keeping force in their galaxy.

 Publication history

 Invasion!

 The characters who went on to form L.E.G.I.O.N. were first introduced in the three-part miniseries Invasion!

-Vril Dox, Garryn Bek, Strata, Lyrissa Mallor, and the Durlan appeared as prisoners of the Alien Alliance who helped stage a breakout from the Starlag, a prison spacecraft overseen by the alien race known as the Citadel.
+Vril Dox, Garryn Bek, Strata, Lyrissa Mallor, and the Durlan appeared as prisoners of the Alien Alliance who helped stage a breakout from the Starlag, a prison spacecraft overseen by the alien Citadel.

 L.E.G.I.O.N.

 L.E.G.I.O.N.
-'89 debuted in 1989 (as indicated by the title) and reached issue #70 (as L.E.G.I.O.N.
+'89 debuted in 1989 (as indicated by the title) and ended with issue #70 (as L.E.G.I.O.N.
 '94 in 1994).
 L.E.G.I.O.N. stands for Licensed Extra-Governmental Interstellar Operatives Network.

 This series followed the adventures of Vril Dox and his allies after their escape from the Starlag in Invasion!.
 Dox takes his companions to Colu, where they overthrow the Computer Tyrants running the planet.
 They encounter the bounty hunter Lobo, who had been tracking Bek to exact revenge on him for having accidentally killed one of Lobo's treasured space dolphins.
 Dox smoothly and swiftly turns Lobo into a valued ally.
 With this group, Dox decides to form an interplanetary police force.
 He bases his operation on the planet Cairn after a difficult and bloody coup against Cairn's ruler, Bek's father-in-law, whom Dox shoots point blank.
 The series follows the rise, heyday, and fall of this police force.